 Where to begin with this book to help myself and you if your not already bored by my ravings.
 I’m now 46 years old, 2 and a half years ago I had a motor cycle accident in Thailand so I’m told and experienced a coma for three months.
 Physically there was only slight damage, but the brain lost it’s relationship with the right hand side of my body, most notably my right leg.
 I cannot walk normally but can move about awkwardly.
 Much more significantly my memory is impaired.
 I write alone, it truly is me, my family thought all that came from me was my wife’s thoughts and writing, indeed she was a journalist but it is only me.
 Back to misanthropy, I wonder about people today and what drives them, what they remember?
 I wonder what’s most important to say of my experience, perhaps the facts first and then what can help us, what has helped me at least.
 I continue, should possibly have died, a better outcome I think now.
 I should just be thankful to continue the experience of life.
 Anyway it seems to me that our species is arriving at an evolutionary turning point and it’s a dramatic time to be alive.
 This subject is most important to me, evolution, it is the reason I write.
 I thought to begin with what I wrote about a year ago.

-Where did everything happen and at who’s agency, what did you say and think in the past, how did you get here, what made you think that?
-The most important thing to happen to me was…
+Where did it happen and at who’s agency?What did you think in the past?
+The most important thing to happen in my life was…

 It told me that life was inseparable from the universe, life is the universe, a fundamental of all atoms to grow towards.
 I only say ‘it’ because the sex of this living being wasn’t clear or important to me.
 Was I asleep?
 It certainly felt like a different state of consciousness.
 It was difficult for me to remember how I arrived at this experience.
 Perhaps it was the result of recent events in my life, the coma, maybe I was still in coma.
 People told me I had been in an accident and subsequent coma, but I could remember nothing of the accident or my life prior, anything at all.
 I must still be in coma I thought.
 The alien life wasn’t talking verbally to me but somehow expressed more details than I had ever known and more accurately.
 Throughout this interaction I knew, it was communicated to me, that life was everywhere.
 It was the purpose of the material world.
 All atoms exist in two domains, the physical and the cerebral.
 In fact thought appeared like physical objects to me in a strange and uncommunicable way.
 They appeared as real objects that I took for granted in ordinary life, like tables and chairs etc. The alien knew my name which it suggested was me, a location, Gerhardt.
 So for human readers who use names regularly, how did I, Gerhardt, get here?
 Actually we are using simple human concepts when asking how we got here.
 I was beginning to understand that there are no locations in the cerebral domain, only focal points.
 You might ask what prompted my thinking but I was beginning to understand thought simply exists only now I could access it more truly.
 In order to reduce this story to make it possible for human interaction perhaps the best place to start would be to describe my life before the accident and weave in the alien understanding of the universe when opportunity arises.

-A young boy named Manfred each day walked through the reserve as it was called, a park on the way to school, where he often heard his name called out in provocation.
+When young Bernard often walked through a local school to the shops near home where he would hear his name called out in provocation.
 They might threaten him again as they had before, conflict was celebrated by many, competition.
 He put his head down and kept hurriedly walking along the dusty curving path.
 Sometimes they stood in front to prevent him walking.
 He found this challenge confronting, was he a bad person who deserved rejection, bullying?
 One day playing football at school he tackled an opponent forcefully the way he understood the game was meant to be played.
 The other child started a fight with him as revenge for the tackle, by his estimation he won the fight, “so I’m not a weakling after all”.

-Agnes was often taken by her perception of light.
-In a human way she would often think light was accompanied by faint sound, like it was trying to communicate.
-She would often talk aloud back to the light trying to reply but nothing ever came of these actions to confirm that the light was trying to talk, no verbal reply.
-But in another subtle way she thought the light did respond to her.
-For example when the light was so bright that she was shocked by it the light would dim.
-She might have claimed the light became softer.
+Agnes was often taken by her perception of light, she would think light was accompanied by faint sound, like it was trying to communicate.
+She would talk aloud back to the light trying to reply but nothing ever came of these actions to confirm that the light was trying to talk, no verbal reply.
+In another subtle way she thought the light did respond to her, for example when the light was so bright that she was shocked by it the light would dim.
 The only way she could apprehend these experiences was through the metaphor of light.
-She would occasionally think that it wasn’t light that but emotion, the light seemed to respond to her feelings, her consciousness.
+She would occasionally think it wasn’t light but emotion, the light seemed to respond to her feelings, her consciousness.

-She remembers a birthday, it is something she frequently recalls.
-Manfred took her dancing that evening, she never thought she could dance, afterwards it became a habit for them, to dance.
-Before his coma, they once moved gracefully, elegantly, while dancing.
-That particular birthday celebration, dancing, was the pinnacle of her life she thought.
-To dance.
-Even today she often feels her husband dancing with her, Manfred is still with her.
+She often sees Bernard and talks with him since his death, it’s as though he still exists for her.
+Bernard died, he physically left her but has remained spiritually.
+Thinking of Bernard she remembers a birthday celebration, an occasion she frequently recalls.
+Bernard had taken her dancing that evening, she never thought she could dance but afterwards it became a habit for them, to dance.
+They had moved gracefully, elegantly, while dancing.
+That particular birthday celebration, dancing, was the pinnacle of her life she thought, to dance.
+Even today she often feels her husband dancing with her, Bernard is still with her.
 The religion that she observes is adamant that there is no such thing as death, something she now fervently believes.
-She often sees Manfred and talks with him since his death, it’s as though he still exists for her.
-Manfred died, he physically left her but has remained spiritually.
 She drops a newspaper that she was carrying.
 Kneeling down to pick it up she said thank you to the spirit of her deceased husband, his spirit helped her, a gaunt old man with a deeply wrinkled face.

-Manfred enjoyed travelling, he thought it important to see how other cultures lived, what they made of the world.
+Bernard enjoyed travelling, he thought it important to see how other cultures lived, what they made of the world.
 He noticed a different emphasis in each country, a different happiness.
 Some countries focused on money, in those he felt often impatience predominated.
 Some countries focused on care for the elderly and poor, people seemed to smile more in such places.
 While travelling he would love to go to street cafés to sample local cuisine and people watch in their everyday.
-Sitting at the cafés Manfred might occasionally be troubled by a thought, that people didn’t really confront any ideas but were mostly just thinking about the mundanities of their own lives.
+Sitting at the cafés Bernard might occasionally be troubled by a thought, that people didn’t really confront any ideas but were mostly just thinking about the mundanities of their own lives.
 They didn’t use their existence to learn and discover life.
 He would also wondered about the future with international news reporting on all sorts of problems, war and poverty.
 He thought maybe 10% of people actually consider existence.
-The future was hopeless as nobody was challenging existence, they accepted their lot in the world, acquiescence.
+The future was hopeless as nobody was challenging existence, acquiescence.
 Very occasionally he did meet someone with similar fascination about existence, Agnes, but remained sceptical about the chance of evolution.

-Agnes often thought of her mother, the distant past, her childhood and the events that made her who she is.
+Agnes often thought of her mother and the distant past, her childhood and the events that made her who she was.
 She questioned if these events shaped her or if she was who she was because of her perception.
 We live by memory, it defines us, what we’ve done and think.
-Memory is key Manfred thought.
+Memory is key Bernard thought.
 He remembered his study, the past.

 Once humans recognised the other as distinct from themselves they began to think.
 A very long time ago a group of people started to communicate about physical objects in their world.
 That plant is good for eating or that animal is dangerous, it has big teeth.
 They would wonder about danger.
 That animal kills other animals, sometimes us.
 Observing, they started to think of themselves as the animal of prey.
 Their vision changed, rather than viewing the world like a painting full of objects their eyes began to narrow, a focus emerged, identity.
 They became more aware of their body and the need to protect it.
 Their vision was no longer dispersed in the sea of objects but more focussed.
 They became aware that they looked from the eyes in their head which became the centre of their experience, the head.
 Having observed animals ultimately humans became predators.
 They were able to think.